Microchip-MPLAB-Harmony/csp_apps_pic32cm_mc00/apps/divas/divas_accelerate_computations/readme.md

 # DIVAS accelerate computations

-This example application demonstrates how to use the DIVAS accelerator to compute square room, and perform a division and modulus operation.
+This example application demonstrates how to use the DIVAS accelerator to compute square root, and perform a division and modulus operation.

 ## Description